BOUMLYKMOHAMED/my_progects/README.md

  * Use the volley library to fetch data from MYSQL databases;
  * JSON API
  * Top quality clean code;
- * application is offline available.
-The employ need the connection just when they want send or fetch data from server;
+ * Application is offline available.
+The employees need the connection just when they want to send or fetch data from server;

 https://user-images.githubusercontent.com/61798615/157463224-5da9e9a2-77b9-4e5e-b4df-18f66cbe8c38.mp4